MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 The table of **Exhibit nnn** shows the expected rates of document errors, theoretical and simulated, over a wide range of storage error rates.  [[calibration for ncopies=1 in shelf/docs/PoissonFailures.xls]]

+# Attend to What You Can Control

+Many sources of errors are possible in long-term storage, and at many levels.
+Consider the following hierarchy:

+- Small collections of data: bits, bytes, sectors on disks.
+- Medium-size collections of data: files.
+- Large collections of data: disk drives, arrays of disk drives.
+- Very large collections of data: storage services

+The sources of error in these several layers, and strategies that can be used to control and minimize the impact of errors there, are very different.
+A client, a library with a collection of documents, can exercise some control at some of these levels but not at others.

+- For example, as a computer user, I have no control over bit or sector errors on the disks I use.
+These are all managed by the firmware that the disk vendor uses on the drives.
+- And as a customer of a storage service, whether within my organization or out in the cloud, I have no control over disk drives or arrays of disk drives.
+These are managed and controlled by the managers of the computer centers where the storage arrays live.
+- However, as a client, I am a customer of storage services, and therefore I have complete control over the set of files that I choose to store, where I store them, the formats in which I store them, whether I duplicate them, when I check on their validity, and so forth.
+These are choices that I can make regardless of the particular storage vendors from whom I buy storage services.
+- And as a customer, I have control over *which* storage services I choose to patronize, and how many, and the criteria I use to choose, and what I store there.

+As we will discuss later, we might wish to be aware of the technologies and concerns in the areas we cannot control, but we should reserve our vigilance for the areas that we can control.
+This paper concentrates on the objects we value -- files containing documents -- and the storage services to which we entrust our valuable files.
+We suggest strategies in those particular areas that can be used by client libraries to minimize the impact of errors, the ravages of age and administrative inattention, and the vicissitudes of nature, economics, and politics.

+more TBS

 # Keep Multiple Copies

 Even if errors in a collection do not accumulate at a significant rate, a single copy of a collection is vulnerable to large-scale or total loss if that single copy is victim of a disaster, natural or man-made (e.g., earthquake, flood, war, economic depression, administrative error, etc.).
 Multiple copies in multiple independent locations are necessary to safeguard documents against this type of large-scale loss.
 Thomas Jefferson noted this danger to valuable documents long ago.